5 min read

 Reading about target temperatures is one thing—achieving them consistently is another challenge entirely.
 This is where quality equipment becomes invaluable.

-When smoking large cuts like brisket or pork shoulder that require hours of cooking, having a thermometer that can wirelessly transmit temperature readings to your phone means you're not chained to your grill or smoker.
-It's a game-changer for overnight cooks or when you're entertaining guests.
+When you're smoking large cuts like brisket that require hours of cooking, having a thermometer that can wirelessly transmit readings to your phone means you're not chained to your grill or smoker.
+It's a complete game-changer for those long cooks or when you’re out entertaining guests.

 Common Temperature Mistakes to Avoid